Please See Banner/Timetable for Further Information about Sections, Times, Locations, and Instructors for Multiple Section Courses.

 Phil 345 is an introductory survey of the field of bioethics.
 This course will explore a variety of approaches to ethical problems in contemporary healthcare, such as abortion, euthanasia, human subjects research, allocation of scarce medical resources, and eugenics.
 Students will be introduced to moral theory early in the course, and will have opportunities to apply it in discussion of concrete clinical cases throughout the term.

-Whether one supports the Affordable Care Act, it is a stark reminder of not only the high-stakes issues at play when discussing healthcare, but also the way in which moral, legal, and social perspectives can often collide.
+Whether one supports the Affordable Care Act or the current proposals to replace it, they are stark reminders of not only the high-stakes issues at play when discussing healthcare, but also the way in which moral, legal, and social perspectives can often collide.
 This is because the medical field and the biological sciences, more generally, are riddled with value judgements — from the classic life and death issues of abortion and euthanasia to larger questions about access to healthcare and medical research.
 Bioethics, as a form of applied ethics, critically engages these matters in a systematic fashion, often with an eye towards informing public policy, and we will do the same in this course.
 We will start by learning about some particularly useful ethical theories, as well relevant aspects of the legal system, and then move into discussions centered on: the right to care, informed consent, end of life issues, privacy and confidentiality, reproductive health, cultural sensitivity, and medical research.
 To help engage these issues, we will make frequent use of case studies to spur discussion.
 This course does not presuppose previous experience with philosophy, and is aimed at providing skills and outcomes that would particularly benefit those interested in pursuing careers in healthcare, medical research, or public policy.

 PHIL 346 Environmental Ethics